-The sweet sounds of summer are drawing to a close.
+The Summertime in all its sweetness is drawing to a close.
 The leaves are changing colour and the first day of harvest in our 40 Knots vineyard has begun in our Schoenberger block.

 At this stage of the grape growing cycle, sugar levels are monitored to decide if the grapes are ready to harvest by units called Brix.
 The volume of sugar levels can be measured with a small contraption called a refractometer by dripping the grape juice onto its detection lens.

 One Brix equals 1% of sugar found in a liquid solution and usually equates to half of the alcohol in the final product.
 This means that a grape harvested at 20 Brix should equate to roughly 10% alcohol in the bottle.

 Once the grapes are harvested and the juices start to ferment, the term Brix is no longer used and the residual sugar level is the unit of measurement.
 As a wine ferments, the sweetness drops and the alcohol levels rise.
 The term residual sugar is the sugar left over once the fermentation is complete.
 Wineries describe the residual sugars found in wine as grams per liter, this can be confusing as liquor retail shops use a “sweetness code” to rate the sugar levels found in wine.
 Here’s a handy charge to help better distinguish how much sugar is actually found in finished wine: